Deception and Plagiarism

 What are the consequences of an attempted deception?

-According to § 26 (3) of the examination regulations, in the case of “multiple or otherwise serious attempts at deception,” after review by the examination committee, the deregistration (exmatriculation) can be ordered by the Rector.
+According to § 26 (3) of the Examination Regulations, in the case of “multiple or otherwise serious attempts at deception,” after review by the Examination Board, the deregistration (exmatriculation) can be ordered by the Rector.

 How can one avoid deception, plagiarism especially?